Thursday, 25 July 2024

 In this sense this was a groundbreaking novel of its kind.

-Yet not unit its 1990 Bloomsbury Books rerelease (as Carol) did Highsmith publicly break her alias and acknowledge authorship.
+Yet not until its 1990 Bloomsbury Books rerelease (as Carol) did Highsmith publicly break her alias and acknowledge authorship.
 Like so many latter day LGBTQI 'role models', she had waited until post sexual revolution to come out, which in some ways undermines her 'bravery'.

 The rest, as they say is history.
 In that more gay friendly era, a successful radio dramatisation followed, then eventually the Academy Award nominated 2015 movie, starring Cate Blanchett, who had also co-starred in the 1999 screen adaptation of Highsmith's The Talented Mr. Ripley (1955).